 Help with searching and finding government documents is available at the Information Desk on the main floor of The Valley Library.
 Help via chat, e-mail, text, and phone, as well as in person, is available -- see Ask Us

 Instruction on finding and using government documents is available for classes and groups and can be tailored to the needs of the students or audience.
 Possible topics include

 Classes can be scheduled by contacting the Government Information Librarian, Valery King.

-Many government documents are available electronically, linked in the library catalog or available directly from government databases or the Internet.
-The OSU Libraries also has a large collection of circulating documents.
+While many documents are available online, the OSU Libraries also has a large collection of circulating documents in physical formats.
 Many are located on the 3rd floor; others are cataloged and shelved within the library stacks.
-Be sure to check the catalog record to find out what format your document is (paper, microfiche, CD/DVD, online etc.) and the physical location of the document.
+Be sure to check the online record in 1Search to find out what format your document is (paper, microfiche, CD/DVD, online etc.) and the physical location of the document.
 The table below provides location information and circulation status for documents:

 |print / SuDoc number||3rd floor Documents section||yes|